kfostermarketingllc/bibleops/README.md

 ## Overview

-This is a specialized AI-powered Bible study curriculum generator featuring **11 expert agents**, each fine-tuned for specific aspects of biblical education and spiritual formation.
+This is a specialized AI-powered Bible study curriculum generator featuring **14 expert agents**, each fine-tuned for specific aspects of biblical education and spiritual formation.

 Based on the proven CurrForge curriculum model, this system creates comprehensive, theologically sound, denominationally-sensitive Bible study materials in minutes.

+**New in v3.0**: AWS S3 integration with temporary download links (14-day expiration) for better email deliverability.

 ---

-## 🤖 The 11 Specialized Agents
+## 🤖 The 14 Specialized Agents

+### **NEW: Book Research Agent**
+**Purpose**: Researches and analyzes Christian or secular books for integration with Bible study

+**Expertise**:
+- Book research and literary analysis
+- Plot/theme extraction and analysis
+- Biblical integration points
+- Worldview comparison
+- Critical analysis through biblical lens
+- Scripture connections to book themes

+**Output**: 6-8 page comprehensive book analysis for Bible study integration

+**Use Case**: Enable book-based Bible studies (e.g., studying "Mere Christianity" with related Scripture passages)

+---

+## Original 11 Bible Study Agents

 ### **1. Foundational Materials & Reference Agent**
 **Purpose**: Establishes the pedagogical and hermeneutical framework for the entire curriculum